 In Tantrik traditions, when the subject of the relative power of men and women is brought up, there is often a rush to point to the numbers of powerful female deities and the tradition of female teachers or yoginis.
 But this is, frankly, a diversion that does not fit the actual, lived situation for men and women in our traditions.

-For instance, in nearly every classical text that discusses the details of sadhana, instructions are geared toward the situation of men, physically, economically, and socially.
+For instance, in nearly every ancient text that discusses the details of sadhana, instructions are geared toward the situation of men, physically, economically, and socially.
 Contemporary books that attempt to include women often do so with mixed results.

 Because women practitioners have not written most of the texts of the tradition, we do not have many records of the approaches to sadhana of women adepts.
 We don’t know, by and large, what women have discovered about practicing in a woman’s body while leading a woman’s life.

 Buddhist women practitioners teach, speak publicly, and write in greater numbers than their Hindu counterparts.
 The entry into more prominent, defining roles in spiritual traditions has been even slower to manifest when it comes to women practicing in Indian Tantrik traditions.